oogunjob/FX-Signal-Copier-Telegram-Bot/README.md

 Linux/MacOS: source fx_telegram_bot/bin/activate
 Windows: source fx_telegram_bot/Scripts/activate

-# Windows users can run the ./activate command in fx_telegram_bot/Scripts if Git Bash is not used
+# Windows users can run the .\activate command in fx_telegram_bot/Scripts if Git Bash is not used
 ```

 **4. Install pip packages in virtual environment**